gunnarrl/gunnarrl.github.io/essays/smart_questions.md

    - Demonstrating prior research (e.g., referencing documentation) builds trust and reduces redundant suggestions.

 3. **Cost of Vagueness:**
    - Poorly framed questions waste time for both askers and responders.
-The TensorFlow thread stalled due to missing details.
+The `py3dns` thread stalled due to missing details.

 4. **Skill Development:**
    - Asking smart questions is a learnable skill that directly impacts a developer’s ability to collaborate, learn, and solve problems.

-**Conclusion:** For software engineers, mastering the art of smart questioning is not optional—it is a career-critical competency that bridges gaps between confusion and clarity.
+**Conclusion:** For software engineers, mastering the art of smart questioning is not optional, it is a must-learn skill that allows you to ask questions that bring clarity rather than confusion.